-Offers up to $3000 annual awards (up to $1500 of that to the faculty mentor’s research fund) are student-generated, in close collaboration with a faculty mentor, to facilitate the student’s research experience.
-Approximately 130 awards are funded across the college with an equal base number to each department including additional awards proportional to the number of applications received.
+Offers up to $4000 annual awards (up to $2000 of that to the faculty mentor’s research fund) are student-generated, in close collaboration with a faculty mentor, to facilitate the student’s research experience.
+Approximately 150 awards are funded across the college, with a base number given to each department including additional awards proportional to the number of applications received.
 Departments select awardees based on the college rubric.
-A call for proposals will be announced a few weeks prior to the deadline, typically due the last Friday of the month.

 Johanna Brown Award – Chair’s Selection

 Offers up to three $1500 awards per year for inspiring learning opportunities to students with GPAs 3.4 or higher for those who otherwise may not receive a college or department award.
 Department Chairs (or Associate Chairs) may nominate up to one undergraduate recipient per year using a one-page rationale for their top pick.
 Award nominations are requested by the college in Winter or Fall semesters.
 Students are not required to submit an application (though students may approach their department chair to express interest to their chair).

 Offers up to $10,000 award to students who compete and obtain placement with prestigious summer internships at facilities with whom the College has formal arrangements to accept our students.
 Internship credit is required as part of the student’s fellowship award.
 A call for proposals will be announced a few weeks prior to the deadline, typically due the last Friday of the month.